PG&E may cut power to 466,000 customers due to dangerous winds starting Sunday

-SAN FRANCISCO (KGO) -- Pacific Gas and Electric Company's (PG&E) announced Friday night that due to Sunday's forecasted wind event it's planning to shut the power off to approximately 466,000 customers in 38 counties.

-PG&E officials say the high fire-risk conditions are expected to arrive Sunday morning and last until Tuesday, Oct.
-27.
+PG&E officials say the high fire-risk conditions are expected to arrive Sunday morning and last until next Tuesday.

 Due to these unfavorable conditions, the utility company has notified customers in 38 counties of a potential Public Safety Power Shutoff (PSPS) expected to start as early as Sunday morning.